Britta Böhler

-Britta Böhler (17 July 1960 in Freiburg im Breisgau, West Germany) is a Dutch lawyer in international law and human rights, and a former member of the Dutch Senate for the GreenLeft Party.
+Britta Böhler (born 17 July 1960) is a Dutch lawyer in international law and human rights, and a former member of the Dutch Senate for the GreenLeft Party.
 She was born in West Germany and became a Dutch citizen to run for political office.

 Early life, education and academia

 Böhler was born in Freiburg, West Germany.
 Her father was the financial director of a publishing house and her mother, a civil servant.
 Both her parents were members of the Social Democratic Party of Germany.

 After attending public grammar school and the Goethe Gymnasium, Böhler began the study of law and philosophy in 1979 at the Albert-Ludwigs Universität in Freiburg.
 She chose law because it would allow her flexibility in the Germany of the seventies.
 Between 1979 and 1980 she also studied economics, and between 1980 and 1982, political science.
 In 1984, she graduated in law, specializing in criminal law.
 During her studies she became sympathetic toward the people of Palestine, and Marxism.
 Between 2012 and 2017, Böhler was a professor at the University of Amsterdam.
 In April 2019, she assumed as a law and ethics professor at the University of Maastricht.